Mohd-Hassan-Abbas/Mohd-Hassan-Abbas/README.md

 - 👋 Hi, I’m @Mohd-Hassan-Abbas
-- 👀 I’m interested in Data structures and algorithms
+- 👀 I’m interested in Machine Learning And Depp Learning
-- 🌱 I’m currently learning Android development
+- 🌱 I’m currently learning CNN Alogrithm With Keras And Torch
-- 💞️ I’m looking to collaborate on Android development
+- 💞️ I’m looking to collaborate on Machine Learning And Artificial Intelligence
 - 📫 How to reach me -> mohdhassanabbas30122003@gmail.com

 <!---